CERN/TIGRE/README.md

 ## Contact

-*Before contacting* consider that you might be able to let us know your concerns by [raising an issue][2] and [labeling accordingly][4].
-If you still need to contact us:
+*Before contacting* consider that you might be able to let us know any problem TIGRE may have by [raising an issue][2] and [labeling accordingly][4].

+If you want to contact us for other reasons than an issue with the tool, please send us an email to

 tigre.toolbox@gmail.com

+or contact the author directly in

+a.biguri@bath.ac.uk

 We will make an effort to answer as soon as we can.